 Artist and urban interventionist Eve Mosher formed an online group of “urban water-makers” and invited colleagues to share resources.
 Artist Nancy Nowacek suggested the need for a biennial.
 We all saw a strong need for multidisciplinary thinking and cross-sector collaboration.

-The Works on Water curatorial team formed organically.
+The original Works on Water curatorial team formed organically, based on the people I was having conversations with.
 We are all cultural producers with big vision: Nancy and Eve are both solidly rooted in the visual arts community and have many years of experience working with New York City’s waterways.
 My own artwork lives at the intersection of visual art and performance, and Hurricane Sandy had turned me toward the sea.
-Clarinda Mac Low and Katie Pearl both have strong histories of making socially engaged performance work.
+Clarinda Mac Low and Katie Pearl both have strong histories of making socially engaged performance-based work.
 Emily Blumenfeld offers an art-historical perspective and comes with extensive experience curating and producing public art.

 In the fall of 2016, a few of us formed a working group through the School of Apocalypse at Pioneer Works to interrogate our intuitive sense of what we had started to call “Works on Water” or “Water Art.”
 We wondered: who else was making work on, in, or with the water?
 How could we frame our emerging practices for a wider public?
 Over the course of three months, we collected over 200 projects that defined themselves as Water Art.
 We theorized, debated, and narrowed the scope by mapping (both geographically and relationally) the projects that fit our criteria: